openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/course_rerun.rst

 Update the New Course
 ********************************************

-When you create a course by re-running another course, you should carefully review the settings and content of the new course.
-To assure a quality experience for students, be sure to test the course thoroughly before the course start date.
+When you create a course by re-running another course, you must carefully review the settings and content of the new course.
+To assure a quality experience for learners, be sure to test the course thoroughly before the course start date.
 See :ref:`Testing Your Course Content` and :ref:`Beta_Testing`.

-At a minimum, you will need to make these changes to prepare the new course for
+At a minimum, you must make the following changes to prepare the new course for release.
-release:

 * Add course staff members, including discussion admins, moderators, and community TAs.
 See :ref:`Add Course Team Members` or :ref:`Course_Staffing`.

 * Update course-wide dates, including course and enrollment start and end dates.
-See :ref:`Set Important Dates for Your Course`.
+See :ref:`Scheduling Your Course`.

 * Change the release dates of course sections, subsections, and units.
 See :ref:`Release Dates`.